The 12 best baby vitamins for healthy development

 Is it okay to not give my baby vitamin drops?

-Emma said: "what your baby might need will depend on their feeding routine.
-All breastfed babies will need a Vitamin D supplement from birth and all families can talk to their healthcare providers to access the right options for their little ones."
+Emma said: "What your baby might need will depend on their feeding routine.
+All breastfed babies will need a Vitamin D supplement from birth, and all families can talk to their healthcare providers to get the right options for their little ones."

-Eva Hill Hamilton is a Clinical Nutritionist who works with VIVIO Junior and advices the best way for baby's and children to get the right nutrients.
+Eva Hill Hamilton is a Clinical Nutritionist who works with VIVIO Junior and advises on the best way for babies and children to get the right nutrients.

-Julie Clark is a registered Nutritional Therapist, that aims to help families enjoy a healthy life.
+Julie Clark is a registered Nutritional Therapist and aims to help families enjoy a healthy life.
 She uses her knowledge as a nutritionist and as a parent to give practical and easy advice.

-Samantha Ball is a Commercial Content Writer and freelanced for the Mother&Baby website for two years before joining the team full-time.
-She's a mum of two and loves browsing for the best products and cute outfits.
+Samantha Ball is a Features & Reviews Editor for Mother&Baby, having written for the brand since 2018.
+She's a mum of two and loves browsing for the best and current trending products for little ones and for cute seasonal outfits.

 How we write our articles and reviews